Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/30-UserInterface.md

 ## Basic usage

+ModuleStudio organises its models in projects.
+A project is simply a folder within the [workspace directory](15-Installation.md#the-workspace).
+Each project in ModuleStudio consists of three files:

-An application project in ModuleStudio consists of two files: one `*.mostapp` file with the actual application model, and one representations file containing data for how the model is displayed in the different editors.
+* a `*.mostapp` file which stores the actual application model;
+* a `representations.aird` file containing data for how the model is displayed in the different editors;
+* a `.project` file for project meta data.

 The `mostapp` file is the primarily important one for storing and exchanging applications.
-It can imported into a new ModuleStudio project at any time, so you do not need to keep the representation file with it.
+It can [imported](40-Migration.md#importing-model-files) into a new ModuleStudio project at any time, so you do not need to keep the representation file with it.

-Besides the main menu, the environment can be split into two areas.
+Besides the [main menu](#main-menu), the environment can be split into two areas.
 On the left side there are the *dashboard* view and the *editor* windows.
 Editors contain the actual notation for changing the model.
 For the diagram editor this consists of a canvas as well as a *palette* with the available tools.
 This is where the actual modelling happens.
 The diagram editor's palette separates the available model elements into several groups, like *Relationships*, *Fields* or *Actions*.
 It is possible to have multiple elements at the same time in one model for each of these types.
 The visible groups and tools in the palette depends on which *layers* you have enabled in the diagram.
 More about these layers will be explained later.

 On the right side is an arrangement of different *views*.
 For example there is an [outline view](33-Views#outline-view) with a miniature display of the editor window and a [properties view](33-Views#properties-view) used to edit properties of model elements.